steininger/interface-doc/README.md

 ```
 markdown-link-check ./general/general.md
 ```
-> Please note thst this tool does not find dead references inside a file.
+> Please note that this tool does not find dead references inside a file.
 Only dead references to nonexisting files / unreachable urls.

 #### PlantUML
 - This documentation supports the PlantUML notation, which will be converted to SVG images and embedded into the PDF during the build.